When our dogs become old, we face some heartbreaking decisions.

 I’m all for quality of life, over quantity.

 What do you think?
 Is there ever a right time to let go?
 Or should we let just let nature take its course?

 I also address these issues in detail in my guide, The Labrador Handbook.

 The Labrador Handbook looks at all aspects of your Labradors life, through daily care and training at each stage of their life.

 The Labrador Handbook is available worldwide.

-This article was first published in 2012, and has been revised and republished for 2016.
+This article has been revised and republished for 2016.